menu

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Youngstown, the Fosterville neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-The Fosterville neighborhood stands out for having an average per capita income lower than 98.6% of the neighborhoods in the United States.
+One of the unique characteristics of the Fosterville neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.6% of the neighborhoods in America.
 The Fosterville neighborhood also has a greater percentage of children living in poverty (62.5%) than found in 97.5% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 More people in Fosterville choose to walk to work each day (15.2%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.